Floof2133/TouchOS/README.md

 # 🖐️ TouchOS
+# I WILL BE MIGRATING TO A LINUX BASED BUILD FOR THE TIME BEING!!
 > **A Touch-First Operating System Built from Scratch**

 TouchOS is a custom 64-bit x86_64 operating system designed specifically for touchscreen interfaces.
 Everything from the kernel to the graphical touch interface is written from scratch in C and Assembly.